taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 ## Hardware compatibility

 CloudLinux OS Solo supports all the hardware supported by RHEL/CentOS, with few exceptions.
-Exceptions are usually hardware that require binary drivers, and that doesn't have any open source alternatives.
+Exceptions are usually hardware that requires binary drivers, and that doesn't have any open-source alternatives.

 :::warning
 CloudLinux OS Solo does not support ARM-based CPUs (e.g. Graviton)